-Nepean South is located southwest and in the same geological sequence as the historical Nepean Nickel (sulphide) Mine (see Figure 1 below), owned by Auroch Minerals Limited (ASX: AOU).
-Nepean was the second producing nickel mine in Australia behind the World-Class Kambalda Nickel Field and produced 1.1 million tonnes of ore grading 3.0% Ni (recovered) between 1970 and 19872.
+Nepean South is located 12km southwest of, and in the same geological sequence as, the historical Nepean Nickel (sulphide) Mine (see Figure 3).
+Nepean produced 1.1 million tonnes of massive nickel sulphide ore grading 3.0% Ni (recovered) between 1970 and 19872.